Code-Screen/Code-Screen.github.io/docs/giving-feedback-to-candidates.md

 <br>

-Enter your comment, and then click the `Add single comment` button.
+Enter your comment and then click the `Add single comment` button.
 You can add as many comments (on any number of files) as you like.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>